thosgood/this-weeks-finds/markdown/251-300/week266.md

 any fixed group as gauge group, we can try to classify "principal 2-bundles" with a given "gauge 2-group".
-It's a famous old theorem that for any topological group G, we can find a space BG such that principal G-bundles over any mildly nice space X are classified by maps from X to BG.
+It's a famous old theorem that for any topological group G, we can find a space BG such that principal $G$-bundles over any mildly nice space X are classified by maps from X to BG.
 (Homotopic maps correspond to isomorphic bundles.)
 A similar result holds for topological 2-groups!